o-alquimista/fragments/README.md

 date.timezone = UTC
 ```

-4. Create `/config/database.ini` with the following lines to configure database connection details:
+4. Create `/config/pdo.ini` with the following lines to configure database connection details:
 ```
-pdo_driver = mysql
+driver = mysql
-database_name = fragments
-host = 127.0.0.1
+;host = localhost
-port = 3306
+;port = 3306
+database = fragments_app
+socket = /path/to/socket
+;charset = utf8
-username = root
+username = example
-password = root
+password = "example"
 ```

 5. Add routes in the file `/config/routes.xml` and start building your first controller at `/src/Controller/`.
-You can also try our [Fragments Demo](https://github.com/o-alquimista/fragments-demo) application to get an idea of how things work.
+You can also try our [Fragments application](https://github.com/o-alquimista/fragments-app) to get an idea of how things work.

 ## License
 Copyright 2019-2020 Douglas Silva (0x9fd287d56ec107ac)